 Many of them, especially thickening shampoos, also say they can stop hair loss on their own, but you should be skeptical of such claims.

-According to hair loss expert and Keeps medical advisor, Dr. Jerry Shapiro, hair loss shampoo only works to stop hair loss “if you have a scalp condition,” such as dandruff or psoriasis.
-Both conditions can cause or exacerbate hair loss and can be treated effectively with ketoconazole shampoo.
+According to hair loss expert and Keeps medical advisor Dr. Jerry Shapiro, hair loss shampoo works best “if you have a scalp condition,” such as dandruff or psoriasis.
+Both conditions can cause or exacerbate hair loss.

 Yup!
 Thickening shampoo can’t treat hair loss on its own, but it really can give your hair a fuller, healthier-looking appearance over time.
 How?
 Every day, sweat, dirt, and styling products gather on your scalp and clog up your hair follicles.
 Left unaddressed, these common pollutants can damage or even kill the follicles.